Black Friday sees record online as US shoppers stay home

 Black Friday online sales hit a new record this year as pandemic-wary Americans filled virtual carts instead of real ones.

+Field said stores may be rethinking the cost of paying employees and opening on Thanksgiving when they could easily make up for those sales online.

+“I wonder, now that we’re seeing a season where they were able to cut the cord on it, if it will give them pause,” he said.

-The company expects Monday to be the largest online sales day in U.S. history, with estimated spending of between $10.8 billion and $12.7 billion.
+Adobe expects Monday to be the largest online sales day in U.S. history, with estimated spending of $10.8 billion to $12.7 billion.

 Big retailers such as Walmart and Target benefited from the surge, but small retailers did as well, Adobe said.
 Sales at big stores surged by 403% on Thanksgiving and Black Friday compared to the daily average in October, but sales at smaller retailers also grew by 349%.